LeonardoESousa/nemoview/Tutorial/Tutorial.md

  - Prob: The probability for each transition in %.
 This probability is calculated by computing the ratio between the rate and the sum of all rates computed from that same initial state.

- - <Gap>: The average energy gap for each transition in eV.
+ - &lt;Gap&gt;: The average energy gap for each transition in eV.

- - <SOC>: The average spin-orbit coupling associated with each transition in meV.
+ - &lt;SOC&gt;: The average spin-orbit coupling associated with each transition in meV.

  - $<\sigma>$: The average standard deviation in eV of the gaussian functions in the nuclear ensemble-derived expressions for rates.

- - <Conc>: The average fraction in % of conformations in the ensemble who are actively contributing to the total calculated rate.
+ - &lt;Conc&gt;: The average fraction in % of conformations in the ensemble who are actively contributing to the total calculated rate.

 ### Options